harshmann10/DevTinder-frontend/README.md

-# devTinder Frontend
+# DevTinder Frontend

 ## 🚀 Overview

-**devTinder** is a MERN stack application where developers can create profiles, send connection requests, and connect with each other, similar to a networking platform.
-This repository contains the frontend for devTinder.
+**DevTinder** is a MERN stack application where developers can create profiles, send connection requests, and connect with each other, similar to a networking platform.
+This repository contains the frontend for DevTinder.

 ## 🛠 Tech Stack